 Reliability has been petty sound since purchasing the Liberty in early 2021.
 Nothing major has come to my attention, with the Liberty requiring nothing more than regular service and maintenance.

 The design of the 4th Gen Liberty has aged gracefully.
-Its proportions are spot on and good to look at.
+Its proportions are spot-on and good to look at.
 The design has thought put into it, unlike the 5th Gen which became fat to suit the American market’s taste for “large cars”.

 The nose of the Liberty is distinctive of Subaru of the time.
 The angular design adds presence and makes for an aggressive stance.
-The headlights have a nice design to them, with a large dip for the projector beams, which come to a pointy end before they meet the grill.
+The headlights have a nice design to them, with a large dip for the projector beams, which come to a pointy end before they meet the grille.

 Fitted in a white housing, the fog lights can be found on each end of the lower grill.
 The side profile of the 4th Gen is very sleek and attractive.
 While it doesn’t have much going for it in terms of trim pieces, the silhouette of the design looks great.